Researchers around the world are looking at better ways to treat nasopharyngeal cancer and manage treatment side effects.

 Researchers are looking at HBO therapy to prevent jaw bone problems in people having dental or jaw surgery after radiotherapy.
 They are also looking at whether HBO can help the jaw bone heal after surgery to remove a damaged jaw bone.

 Some medications such as vitamin E and pentoxyphylline are thought to help prevent and help treat ORN.
 Some researchers are testing to see whether they help.

 Helping to relieve a dry mouth

 One of the main side effects of radiotherapy to the head and neck area is a dry mouth.
 Doctors call this xerostomia (pronounced zero-stow-mee-a).
-It happens because radiotherapy affects the glands that make saliva (spit) to keep your mouth moist.
-You may make less saliva than usual, or none at all.
+Radiotherapy affects the glands that make saliva (spit) to keep your mouth moist.
+You may make less saliva than usual or none at all.

 Having a dry mouth can make chewing, swallowing and talking difficult.
 So doctors are looking into new ways to prevent a dry mouth.

 - medical devices to stimulate the gums to increase the amount of saliva

 Helping to relieve a sore mouth